elkhailiissam/elkhailiissam/README.md

 - understanding how things work under the hood
 - keeping code simple enough to survive future me

-I don’t chase trends.
-I learn what I need, when I need it, and move on.

-If you’re looking for flashy demos, this profile isn’t that.
-If you’re looking for someone who actually builds and maintains things, you’re in the right place.

 —
 LinkedIn: https://www.linkedin.com/in/elkhailiissam